What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 But we don't have a conventional war going on in this country.

-Like when the historians write the history books about the split up of the United States, which I believe is an end.
+Like when the historians write, write the history books about the split up of the United States, which I believe is an evident.

-And we've talked about this at length on other podcasts.
+And we've talked about this at length on other podcasts, so I won't get into it too deeply, but it's being predicted.

-It's an eventuality that's been predicted by a number of economists and historians over the course of the last two decades.
+It's an eventuality that's been predicted by a number of economists and historians over the course of the last two decades that the United States is starting to get a little long in the tooth with regards to our ability to remain united.

 I don't believe that there will ever be a conventional war in the United States again.

-power back because of just the the the populations and they're going to align with other states that are more politically aligned with them and there's going to be a the United States is going to just the boundaries are going to be redrawn.
+And there's going to be a the United States is going to just, the boundaries are going to be redrawn.

-I mean it it'll I I don't see the US dollar being the world's currency in 50 years.
+I mean, it'll, I don't see the U.S. dollar being the world's currency in 50 years.

 I just can't imagine the federal government allowing that to happen.